CHANGES TO SCHOOL UNIFORM

 Swimming hat (any colour)

 Microfibre swimming towel (recommended)

-Boys and Girls uniform and PE kit, school ties and badges are provided by Schoolwear Centres, 203 Timberlog Lane, Basildon SS14 1PB - or telephone 01268 952074
+Uniform and PE kit, school ties and badges are provided by Schoolwear Centres, 203 Timberlog Lane, Basildon SS14 1PB - www.schoolwearcentres.com or telephone 01268 952074

 Please note that all items of uniform and PE kit must be clearly labelled with student’s name and Tutor Group.